You are about to erase your work on this activity. Are you sure you want to do this?

 handy.

-Let’s consider our earlier patio example.
-We were asked to determine the
+Let’s consider our (earlier) patio example.
+We were asked to determine the cost of

-cost of building a patio, presumably by an individual wanting a patio.
-But
+building a patio, presumably by an individual wanting a patio.
+But what if you

-what if you worked for a construction company?
-You’d have to go through
+worked for a patio-building company?
+You’d have to go through a similar

-a similar process many times a week, and doing so would get irritatingly
+process many times a week, and doing so would get irritatingly repetitive.
+But,

-repetitive.
-But, things that are repetitive are usually susceptible to being
+things that are repetitive are usually susceptible to being generalized, which

-generalized, and thus you can streamline the process.
-So, rather than brute
+means you can streamline the process.
+So, rather than brute forcing the

-forcing the work for many patios, embrace laziness and generalize the process
+work over and over for many patios, embrace laziness and generalize the

-to come up with a “shorthand” version that works for almost any desired
+process to come up with a “shorthand” version that works for many different

-Author’s note on the best way to read the following sections: I will first
+A note on the best way to read the following sections: I will first describe the

-describe the process in general and then present a short example.
-It would be ideal to
+process in general and then present a short example.
+It would be ideal to read these

-read these things in parallel, but for the sake of continuity I will present one and then
+things in parallel, but for the sake of continuity I will present one and then the other.

-the other.
-I actually recommend reading this content in order first and not
+I actually recommend reading this content in order first and not worrying too much

-worrying too much about fully understanding the “concept” portion on the
+about fully understanding the general process on the first read through.
+Then

-first time through.
-Then read the example, and come back to reread each
+read the example, and come back to reread each section of the “general

-section of the “concept” description with the corresponding section in the
+process” explanation with the corresponding section in the example.
+This

-example.
-This may seem much more time consuming, but it has a much higher
+may seem much more time consuming, but it has a much higher chance of

-chance of helping you “learn” the content (as oppose to “memorize” the
+helping you learn and understand the process (as oppose to memorizing the

 content).